 F3016 was developed to create a repeatable test to apply rating designations based on vehicle impact to security devices like bollards and fences.
-Surrogate test vehicles are used, which include impactor zones at the nose, alongside a target penetration rating.
+Surrogate test vehicles are used, which include impactor zones at the nose alongside a target penetration rating.
 As we’ve discussed, this standard includes ratings for different vehicle sizes and speeds.
-F3016M is common, used in reference to medium-duty vehicles that weigh 15,000 pounds.
+F3016M is commonly used in reference to medium-duty vehicles that weigh 15,000 pounds.

 F2656-07 has a similarly defined set of classifications but is intended for anti-ram purposes.
 It typically covers high-security requirements, such as those for military areas, financial institutions or government buildings.
 This makes higher speeds and weights necessary components of the testing.
-These test standards are rated with speeds of 30 to 50 mph.
+These crash testing standards are rated with speeds of 30 to 50 mph.

 K-Rated and M-Rated Bollards

 As we mentioned earlier, K ratings were developed by the DoS in the ’80s based on the penetration distance of a vehicle’s front bumper past a security barrier.
 This kind of barrier includes fences and gates as well as bollards.
 Since the inception of K ratings, M ratings have emerged, which are more focused on the distance of the payload and developed from ASTM testing standards.
 Both involve the medium-duty 15,000-pound vehicle.

 K ratings are still used frequently in industry talks, but officially, the M ratings are more appropriate.

 WK ratings are another type of rating from the ASTM, but these are under development and intended to address errant vehicles.
-They can include items like barriers, gates, planters and more, in addition to bollards.
-This testing standard covers low-speed vehicles and situations that may not be addressed with high-security bollards, which could allow smaller vehicles through if not spaced properly.
+They can include items like barriers, gates, planters and more — in addition to bollards.
+This bollard testing standard covers low-speed vehicles and situations that may not be addressed with high-security bollards, which could allow smaller vehicles through if not spaced properly.

 Different ASTM Models and Codes Used